cms-opendata-workshop/workshop2022-lesson-cpp-root-python/_episodes/03-root-and-cpp-read-and-write.md

 to complete the tutorial.
 * [ROOT tutorial from Nevis Lab (Columbia Univ.)](https://www.nevis.columbia.edu/~seligman/root-class/).
 Very complete and always up-to-date tutorial from our friends at Columbia.

+> ## Be in Docker!
+> For this episode, you'll still be running your code from the `my_root` docker container
+> that you launched in the previous episode.
+>
+> As you edit the files though, you may want to do the editing from your *local* environment,
+> so that you have access to your preferred editors.
+{: .callout}

 ## ROOT terminology

 To store these datasets, ROOT uses an object called `TTree` (ROOT objects are often prefixed by a `T`).